didiergirard/CGEMEV/README.md

 Three main functions are used: `gaussian.matern()`, `simulate()` and `fsai11Precond.GEevalOnThetaGrid()`, and a fourth function `grid.domain()` is required to precompute preconditioning sparse matrices.

 These fonctions can be applied to a quite large grid (for example 512x512) even on a laptop.
-Indeed very fast computation of the quadratic form which occurs in the estimating equation is possible by using a conjugate-gradient (CG) solver preconditioned by a classical factored sparse approximate inverse (FSAI) preconditioning, the matrix-vector product, required in each CG iteration, being obtained via FFT from the standard embedding of in a circulant matrix.
+Indeed very fast computation of the quadratic form which occurs in the estimating equation is possible by using a conjugate-gradient (CG) solver preconditioned by a classical factored sparse approximate inverse (FSAI) preconditioning, the matrix-vector product, required in each CG iteration, being obtained via FFT from the standard embedding of the correlation matrix in a circulant matrix.

 Contents
 --------